6. Robert PYLANT (PYLAND)

 Drake began clubbing the Tories with his gun but Beard's sword struck

 him down.
-Old Mrs. Drake entered the room with a "jug of old Nash" and
+Old Mrs. Drake entered the room with a "jug of old Nash"

 she kept the brandy flowing until all was peaceful again.
 This had